 Check the AI models that the DUT already supports (Self-declaration FORM)

-Pick one of the models and modified its weights to create the Updated Model.
+Pick one of the models and modify its weights to create the Updated Model.

 Dataset preparation

 Prepare a dataset that matches the selected model for inferencing usage.
+Note that, the selected dataset should be identical for before and after the update in order to compare the results to make sure the model has changed properly.

 Initial configuration